 To ensure our community and region can adapt and thrive in a changing climate, the Shire is developing its first Climate Adaptation Plan.

-We are seeking input from the community - across industry, business and households to better understand the risks we all face in a changing climate, and the actions we can take to build our climate resilience now and into the future.
+We previously sought input from the community - across industry, business and households to better understand the risks we all face in a changing climate, and the actions we can take to build our climate resilience now and into the future.

 This Climate Adaptation Plan complements the Shire’s existing Climate Action Plan Part 1: Towards Zero Emissions which focuses on mitigation - actions we are taking to reduce our greenhouse gas emissions, like putting renewable energy on our buildings and increasing urban greening.